bitblit/Warden/README.md

 TBD

 ### Barrel Files
-A Note on barrel files - All of Ratchet's barrel files are one level down.
+A Note on barrel files - All of Warden's barrel files are one level down.
 This is because otherwise everything I said above about transitive dependencies gets thrown out the window if you put them all in one big barrel file

 # Testing